Cruise: Antarctic Peninsula and Tierra del Fuego

 Tour Notes

 * The cruise price noted above covers only the four land excursions during the cruise plus the leaders’ time on-board ship.
 It does not include your berth on the ship, which must be booked directly with Princess Cruises.
-Details on booking space with both WINGS and Princess Cruises can be found here.
+Details on booking space with both WINGS and Princess Cruises can be in the Tour Information dropdown above.

 ** In 2026 the cruise will start and end in Buenos Aires.